OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 1. Angular CLI project
 2. DNN module that host your angular (this project)

-This is a best practice for your developer frontend, becouse it is independent from DNN.
+This is a best practice for your developer frontend, because it is independent from DNN.

 Frontend developer should love it.